MAL-TO/mal-to.github.io/_pages/about.md

 ===
 MALTO is a student team; as such, all students enrolled at Politecnico di Torino may apply.
 The nature of the team makes it strongly recommended that applicants have some working knowledge of programming and a background in data science, machine learning or statistics, either acquired during your academic studies, or on your own.
 Ideally, your background allows you to read and understand relevant scientific writings (e.g. books, papers) and technical documentation (e.g. API and libraries documentation).

-As the majority of the work will be done in Python, we ask that you are profiecient in Python.
-Knowledge of the following libraries is a plus:
-* pandas/NumPy/SciPy
-* scikit-learn
-* TensorFlow/Keras
-* PyTorch

 How to apply
 ===
 You may submit your MALTO application to [flavio.giobergia@polito.it](flavio.giobergia@polito.it).
 Please use the subject `[MALTO] Application` and include the following attachments: